 [Section IV.]
-And be it further enacted by the authority aforesaid, That after all the said tickets of the third or extreme column shall be sold as aforesaid, the said managers, or any three of them, shall cause all the tickets of the middle column in the said books to be carefully rolled [up] and made fast with thread or silk, the same being cut out of the said books indentwise through the said oblique lines or devices, and shall cause them to be put into a box to be prepared for that purpose, marked with the letter A, and to be immediately after sealed with the several seals of the said managers, until the said tickets are to be drawn as is hereinafter mentioned, and that the tickets of the first or innermost columns of the said books shall remain still in the books for discovering any mistake or fraud, if such should happen to be committed contrary to the true meaning of this act.
+And be it further enacted by the authority aforesaid, That after all the said tickets of the third or extreme column shall be sold as aforesaid, the said managers, or any three of them, shall cause all the tickets of the middle column in the said books to be carefully rolled up and made fast with thread or silk, the same being cut out of the said books indentwise through the said oblique lines or devices, and shall cause them to be put into a box to be prepared for that purpose marked with the letter A, and to be immediately after sealed with the several seals of the said managers until the said tickets are to be drawn as is hereinafter mentioned and that the tickets of the first or innermost columns of the said books shall remain still in the books for discovering any mistake or fraud if such should happen to be committed contrary to the true meaning of this act.

-[Section V.] And be it further enacted by the authority aforesaid, That the said managers, or any three of them, shall also prepare, or cause to be prepared, other books, in which every leaf shall be divided and distinguished into two columns and upon the innermost of those two columns there shall be printed thirteen thousand three hundred and fifty tickets, and upon the outermost of the said two columns there shall be printed the like number of tickets, all which shall be of equal length and breadth as near as may be, which two columns of the said books shall be joined with some oblique lines and devices as aforesaid, and that four thousand eight hundred and twenty-one tickets, part of those to be contained in the outermost columns of the books last mentioned, shall be called the fortunate tickets, and the said managers, or any three of them, shall cause the said fortunate tickets to be written upon or otherwise expressed, as well in figures as in words at length, in manner following, That is to say, upon one of them seven hundred and fifty pounds, upon one other of them three hundred and seventy-five pounds, upon four of them severally one hundred and eighty-seven pounds ten shillings, upon four others of them severally ninetythree pounds fifteen shillings, upon five of them severally seventy-five pounds, upon sixteen of them severally fifty-six pounds five shillings, upon thirty of them severally thirty-seven pounds ten shillings, upon thirty others of them severally twenty-eight pounds two shillings and six pence, upon forty of them severally eighteen pounds fifteen shillings, upon seventy of them severally eleven pounds two shillings, upon two hundred of them severally seven pounds ten shillings, upon one hundred and forty of them severally five pounds twelve shillings and six pence, upon two hundred of them severally three pounds fifteen shillings, upon one thousand of them severally three pounds, and upon three thousand and eighty of them severally two pounds five shillings, which principal sums so to be expressed upon the said fortunate tickets, together with thirteen pounds two shillings and six pence to be allowed to the owner of the first drawn ticket, and the like sum of thirteen pounds two shillings and six pence to be allowed to the last drawn ticket, will amount in the whole to twenty thousand and twenty-five pounds, out of which of each and every of the said fortunate tickets, or the sums thereon expressed, the said managers are hereby authorized and required to deduct fifteen per centum and no more, amounting in the whole to three thousand and three pounds fifteen shillings, the sum intended for the uses and purposes in this act hereafter mentioned and specified.
+[Section V.] And be it further enacted by the authority aforesaid, That the said managers, or any three of them, shall also prepare, or cause to be prepared, other books in which every leaf shall be divided and distinguished into two columns, and upon the innermost of those two columns there shall be printed four thousand four hundred and forty-four tickets, and upon the outermost of the said two columns there shall be printed the like number of tickets, all which shall be of equal length and breadth as near as may be, which two columns of the said books shall be joined with some oblique lines and devices as aforesaid; and that one thousand five hundred and nineteen tickets, part of those to be contained in the outermost columns of the books last mentioned, shall be called the fortunate tickets; and the said managers, or any three of them, shall cause the said fortunate tickets to be written upon or otherwise expressed, as well in figures as in words, at length in manner following: That is to say, upon one of them one hundred and twelve pounds ten shillings; upon two other of them severally, thirty-seven pounds ten shillings; upon four of them severally, eighteen pounds fifteen shillings; upon ten of them severally, eleven pounds five shillings; upon twenty of them severally, seven pounds ten shillings; upon fifty of them severally, three pounds fifteen shillings; upon one hundred of them severally, three pounds; upon four hundred of them severally, two pounds five shillings; upon nine hundred and thirty-two of them severally, one pound ten shillings, which principal sums so to be expressed upon the said fortunate tickets, together with nine pounds seven shillings and six pence to be allowed to the owner of the first drawn ticket, and the like sum of nine pounds seven shillings and six pence to be allowed to the last drawn ticket, will amount in the whole to three thousand three hundred and thirty-three pounds, out of which of each and every of the said fortunate tickets or the sums thereon expressed the said managers are hereby authorized and required to deduct fifteen per centum and no more, amounting in the whole to four hundred and ninety-nine pounds and nineteen shillings, the sum intended for the uses and purposes in this act hereafter mentioned and specified.